Flank/flank-dashboard/docs/12_state_management_investigation.md

 ### Pros

-1. Provides a useful methods `onError`, `onWaiting`, etc. to build the UI.
+1. It provides useful callbacks `onError`, `onWaiting`, etc. to build the UI.
 2. Has embedded dependency injection.
 3. Relatively simple for beginners.
-4. Suitable for applications that have a lot of asynchronies.
+4. Great support of asynchronous programming.

 ### Cons

 1. Not so great support of reactive features (streams, etc).
-2. Has complex mechanism of subscription to the application state updates.
+2. Has a complex mechanism of subscription to the application state updates.
-3. Has complex mechanism of subscription to any streams inside of the state from the UI.
+3. Has a complex mechanism of subscription to any streams inside of the state from the UI.
 4. Has bad support of reactivity.

 ## [BLoC library](https://pub.dev/packages/bloc)